Categories

 However, amateur tennis is considered a loser’s game since success is determined by the mistakes made by the loser.

-Later I realized he was playing the loser’s game.
-He knew winning meant playing safe and playing a boring game, whereas I was more focused on playing like Federer taking every opportunity to hit a winning shot:-)
+Later, I realized he was playing the loser’s game.
+He knew winning meant playing safe and playing a boring game, whereas I was more focused on playing like Federer, taking every opportunity to hit a winning shot:-)

-In chess also if you see, this way works by deliberating focusing to avoid mistakes, and letting the opponent defeat himself.
+In chess, also, if you see, this way works by deliberating, focusing to avoid mistakes, and letting the opponent defeat himself.

-Interestingly enough, this concept extends beyond sports into other areas such as investing, business, and politics – domains characterized by competition and uncertainty.
+Interestingly, this concept extends beyond sports into other areas such as investing, business, and politics – domains characterized by competition and uncertainty.

 Investing: The fastest way to get rich is to go slow